-- Material eroding and running off of the staging site into ditches, catch basins, or waterways. - Siting stockpiles in inappropriate locations where wetlands, groundwater, or stormwater runoff could be negatively affected.
+- Material eroding and running off the staging site into ditches, catch basins, or waterways. - Siting stockpiles in inappropriate locations where wetlands, groundwater, or stormwater runoff could be negatively affected. - c) Best management practices for MCPW will be to:

-- Locate stockpiles & storage piles of loose materials awayfrom waterbodies. - When creating a new stockpile site, consult the Environnmental Specialist
+- Locate stockpiles & storage piles of loose materials awayfrom waterbodies. - When creating a new stockpile site, consult the Environmental Specialist - Examine your work area on the Environmental Viewer for site-specific considerations.
+If in doubt, check with supervisor or the Environmental Specialist.